brando90/Normalized-Euclidean-Distance-and-Similarity-NED-NES-/README.md

 ```

 ## Citation
-If you find this implementation in your research consider citing:
+If you use this implementation in your research consider citing:

 ```
 @software{bm2021nesned,